developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 ## WebDB
 ### WebStorageDBPath
-**Applies to Windows Mobile/CE using the Zebra Webkit only**.
-Sets the path to an existing directory for storage of web storage databases.
+**Applies to Windows Mobile/CE only**. <!-- 7/7/17 removed "...using the Zebra Webkit only" per eng.--> Sets the path to an existing directory for storage of web storage databases.
 Case sensitive.

 **Possible Values**: